holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

     # allow localhost to connect to the server and
     allow localhost

-If you want to receive alerts via email, then you will need to [configure that](https://mmonit.com/monit/documentation/monit.html#Setting-a-mail-server-for-alert-delivery).
-Then on reload you should get start and stop events (when you quit).
+If you want to receive alerts via email, then you will need to [configure it](https://mmonit.com/monit/documentation/monit.html#Setting-a-mail-server-for-alert-delivery).
+On reload you should get start and stop events (when you quit).

 {linenos=off, lang=bash}
     sudo monit reload

-Now if you issue a `curl localhost:2812` you should get the web UIs response of a html page.
+Now, if you issue a `curl localhost:2812` you should see the web UI's response with an HTML page.
 Now you can start to play with the Monit CLI.
 Monit can also be seen listening in the `netstat` output [above](#vps-countermeasures-disable-remove-services-harden-what-is-left-disable-exim) where we disabled and removed services.

-Now to stop the Monit background process use:
+To stop the Monit background process use:

 {linenos=off, lang=bash}
     monit quit

-You can find all the arguments you can throw at Monit in the documentaion under [Arguments](https://mmonit.com/monit/documentation/monit.html#Arguments), or just issue:
+You can find all the arguments you can use with Monit in the documentaion under [Arguments](https://mmonit.com/monit/documentation/monit.html#Arguments), or just issue:

 {linenos=off, lang=bash}
     monit -h # will list all options.

-To check the control file for syntax errors:
+To check the control file for syntax errors:t

 {linenos=off, lang=bash}
     sudo monit -t